openresearchdata/ckanext-openbis/README.md

 - add `openbis_harvester` to `ckan.plugins` in `development.ini` (or `production.ini`)
 - restart your webserver
 - with the web browser go to `<your ckan url>/harvest/new`
-- as URL fill in the base URL of an OAI-PMH conforming OpenBis instance
+- as URL fill in the base URL of an OAI-PMH conforming openBis instance
-- select **Source type** `OpenBis`
+- select **Source type** `openBis`
 - if your OAI-PMH needs credentials, add the following to the "Configuration" section: `{"username": "foo", "password": "bar" } `
 - if you only want to harvest a specific set, add the following to the "Configuration" section: `{"set": "baz"} `
 - Save